What is Dockerfile and How to Create a Dockerfile in 2025?

 What is Docker?

-Docker is a configuration management tool that is used to automate the deployment of software in lightweight containers.
-These containers help applications to work efficiently in different environments.
+Docker is a configuration management tool for automating software deployment in lightweight containers.
+These containers help applications work efficiently in different environments.

 Features of Docker: